-- 8. Requirements for a showing by the airport proprietor, in submitting its implementation plan: - (a) That the propetetor's plan does not contain elements which cannot be fulfilled; i.e., that all necessary legal and financial commitments necessary to implement the plan are obtainable; - (b) That the implementation plan being proposed has been developed by a consultive and participatory process involving local governments, representatives of affected and potentially noise-affected persons and other concerned persons; and - (c) That quantitative predictions of noise exposure values, population counts within noise exposure zones (both for the present case and for the implemented plan) and other relevant decisional data have been made a part of the consultive local process of developing the proposed implementation plan. - 9.
-Provision for airport proprietors, in consultation with local government and other concerned persons, to adopt implementation plans which achieve the welfare standard at an accelerated rate compared to the Federal timetable, which is a minimum standard. - Provision for airport noise monitoring, according to the cumulative noise exposure scale in the regulation and according to specified procedures and measurement system performance standards,
+- 8. Requirements for a showing by the airport proprietor, in submitting its implementation plan: - (a) That the proprietor's plan does not contain elements which cannot be fulfilled; i.e., that all necessary legal and financial commitments necessary to implement the plan have been obtained or assurance that they are obtainable; - (b) That the implementation plan being proposed has been developed by a consultive and participatory process involving local governments, representatives of affected and potentially noise-affected persons and other concerned persons; and - (c) That quantitative predictions of noise exposure values, population counts within noise exposure zones (both for the present case and for the implemented plan) and other relevant decisional data have been made a part of the consultive local process of developing the proposed implementation plan.

-- (a) For airports generating cumulative noise exposures such that welfare standards are exceeded for a number of population greater than a specified number; - (b) For any airport operating with a variance. - 11.
-A variance procedure, applicable only to cumulative noise exposures between the health limit and the welfare limit, by which a temporary variance (not exceeding one year) can be granted to airport proprietors in achieving compliance with the national timetable.
+- Provision for airport proprietors, in consultation with local and State government and other concerned persons, to adopt implementation plans which achieve the welfare standard at an accelerated rate compared to the Federal timotable, which is a minimum standard. - Provision for airport noise monitoring, according to the cumulative noise exposure scale in the regulation and according to specified procedures and measurement system performance standards, - (a) For airports generating cumulative noise exposures such that the published goal values (public health and welfare standards) are exceeded for a number of population greater than a specified number; - (b) For any airport operating with a variance.

+- 11. A variance procedure, applicable only to cumulative noise exposures below a specified level, by which a temporary variance (not exceeding one year) can be granted to airport proprietors in achieving compliance with the national timetable.
 To be included in the regulation are the conditions to be met before a variance can be granted.
-A formal published determination by FAA is required, that the public interest would be satisfied by such a variance, based on at least the following considerations. - (a) The impact of the resulting noise exposure upon the public welfare should the variance be granted; - (b) The value to the public of the air transport services which could not be obtained unless the variance were granted; - (c) A showing that the airport proprietor is taking good faith measures to the best of its ability to achieve the noise standards set by the regulation. - (d) The results of a public hearing on the variance, held in the vicinity of the airport, administered by the FAA with EPA cooperation. - (c) A commitment by the airport proprietor to place a moratorium on increases in flight operations, or any other actions tending to increase the cumulative noise exposure in any inhabited area, for the duration of the variance; and to confirm these results by monitoring cumulative noise exposure. - 12.
-The airport noise regulation should set forth the enforcement powers of the FAA to achieve compliance by others with the airport proprietor's FAAapproved implementation plan.
-These powers include suspension, partial suspension or revocation of any certificate issued by it, as well as civil penalties.
+A formal published determination by FAA is required, that the public interest would be satisfied by such a variance, based on at least the following considerations. - (a) The impact of the resulting noise exposure upon the public health and welfare should the variance be granted; - (b) The value to the public of the air transport services which could not be obtained unless the variance were granted; - (c) A showing that the airport proprietor is taking good faith measures to the best of its ability to achieve the noise standards set by the regulation. - (d) The results of a public hearing on the variance, held in the vicinity of the airport, administered by the FAA with EPA cooperation.

+(e) A commitment by the airport proprietor to place a moratorium on increases in flight operations, or any other actions tending to increase the cumulative noise exposure in any inhabited area exposed to levels above the regulatory limit, for the duration of the variance; and to confirm these results by monitoring cumulative noise exposure.

+12. The airport noise regulation should set forth the enforcement powers of the FAA to achieve compliance by others (e.g., air carriers, airmen, etc.) with the airport proprietor's FAA-approved implementation plan.
+These powers include suspension, partial suspension or revocation of any certifcate issued by it, as well as civil penalties.
 Compliance with the Federal airport noise regulation should also be made a condition for award of Federal grants to the airport, excepting grants for construction of new runways or other projects which are part of an approved implementation plan.